ThePODVault/Trend-API/README.md

-# Trend API with Flask
+# Google Trends Flask API

-A simple Google Trends API built with Flask + pytrends and designed to deploy on Railway.
+A simple Flask-based API that returns 12 months of Google Trends data for any keyword using `pytrends`.

-## Endpoint:
+## Endpoint

 GET /trend?keyword=custom%20metal%20sign